4U6U57/cmps011-pt.s17-grading/pa6/RUBRIC.md

 **30 points, 5 points charity, AV**

-- Full credit if file compiles (running `javac Queens.java` produces a `Queens.class`, names may vary due to other errors, but this was not taken into account).
+- Full credit if file compiles (running `javac Complex.java` produces a `Complex.class`, names may vary due to other errors, but this was not taken into account).

 - If your file had compilation errors, we manually went into it and modified it